 - Wide 110° view.
 Good for getting a good bit of the room though not as good for distance without a lot more pixels.

 - They are adding person recognition to cut down on "bad" notifications.
 I have not had a change to try this personally though so not sure how well it is going to work given the limitations of the camera hardware and bandwidth if attempting a cloud solution.
-Update 8/10: Went to add a Wyze V2 out by the gate now that I have power and found they updated the RTSP firmware so ti now does person notifications.
-It is disappointing video compared to the 720p Foscam I hoped to replace.
+Update 8/10: Went to add a Wyze V2 out by the gate now that I have power and found they updated the RTSP firmware so though it might now do person notifications.
+It has disappointing video compared to the 720p Foscam I hoped to replace.
 And the sensors seem iffy but I'll leave it a bit to see how well the person notifications work.
+Update 8/28: see Wyze RTSP updates.

 - Only WiFi and the WiFi is weak.
 Expect a lot of drop outs if you plan to stream to a NVR.
 I suggest putting any WiFi cam on a smart plug so you can restart it remotely if not automatically.